tdykstra/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-7.0.md

 Limitations when binding request body to `Stream` or `PipeReader`:

 * When reading data, the `Stream` is the same object as `HttpRequest.Body`.
-* The request body isn’t buffered by default.
-After the body is read, it’s not rewindable.
+* The request body isn't buffered by default.
+After the body is read, it's not rewindable.
 The stream can't be read multiple times.
 * The `Stream` and `PipeReader` aren't usable outside of the minimal action handler as the underlying buffers will be disposed or reused.

 ### New Results.Stream overloads